What Does It Mean When Pupils Are Blown? | Clear Vital Signs

 What Does It Mean When Pupils Are Blown?
 Exploring the Medical Definition

-The phrase “blown pupils” refers to pupils that are abnormally dilated and unresponsive to light stimuli.
+The phrase “blown pupils” refers to pupils that are abnormally dilated and poorly responsive or unresponsive to light stimuli.
 Normally, pupils constrict when exposed to bright light and dilate in darkness.
-However, blown pupils remain large regardless of lighting changes and fail to react when you shine a light into them.
+However, blown pupils remain large despite light exposure and may fail to react when you shine a light into them.

-This condition usually signals serious problems within the brain or nervous system.
-It’s a crucial clinical sign that often points toward increased intracranial pressure or damage to specific parts of the brain controlling pupil reflexes.
+This condition can signal serious problems within the brain or nervous system.
+It’s a crucial clinical sign that may point toward increased intracranial pressure, brain herniation, or damage to specific pathways controlling pupil reflexes.

 Physiological Mechanisms Behind Blown Pupils